Artificial intelligence in marketing: Data mining

 Data mining involves searching the Web for existing information namely opinions and feelings that are posted online among social networks. “ This area of study is called opinion mining or sentiment analysis.
 It analyzes peoples opinions, appraisals, attitudes, and emotions toward entities, individuals, issues, events, topics, and their attributes”.
 However searching for this information and analysis of it can be a sizeable task, manually analyzing this information also presents the potential for researcher bias.
 Therefore, objective opinion analysis systems are suggested as a solution to this in the form of automated opinion mining and summarization systems.
 Marketers using this type of intelligence to make inferences about consumer opinion should be wary of what is called opinion spam, where fake opinions or reviews are posted in the web in order to influence potential consumers for or against a product or service.

 Search engines are a common type of intelligence that seeks to learn what the user is interested in to present appropriate information.
 PageRank and HITS are examples of algorithms that search for information via hyperlinks; Google uses PageRank to control its search engine.
 Hyperlink based intelligence can be used to seek out web communities, which is described as ‘ a cluster of densely linked pages representing a group of people with a common interest’.

-Centrality and prestige are types of measurement terms used to describe the level of common occurrences among a group of actors; the terms help to describe the level of influence and actor holds within a social network.
+Centrality and prestige are types of measurement terms used to describe the level of common occurrences among a group of actors; the terms help to describe the level of influence an actor holds within a social network.
 Someone who has many ties within a network would be described as a ‘central’ or ‘prestige’ actor.
 Identifying these nodes within a social network is helpful for marketers to find out who are the trendsetters within social networks.

 Social media AI-based tools

-Ellott (2017) looked at the AI-based tools that are transforming social media markets.
+Ellett (2017) looked at the AI-based tools that are transforming social media markets.
 There are six areas of the social media marketing that are being impacted by AI: content creation, consumer intelligence, customer service, influencer marketing, content optimization, and competitive intelligence.
 One tool, Twizoo, uses AI to gather reviews from social networking sites about restaurants to help users find a place to eat.
-Twizoo had much success from the feedback of its users and expanded by launching “a widget where travel and hospitality websites could instantly bring those social media reviews to their own audiences” (Twizzo, 2017).
+Twizoo had much success from the feedback of its users and expanded by launching “a widget where travel and hospitality websites could instantly bring those social media reviews to their own audiences” (Twizoo, 2017).